ibm-cloud-docs/databases-for-postgresql/howto-user-management.md

 ## The `ibm` and `ibm-replication` Users

 If you run the `\du` command with your admin account, you might notice two users named `ibm` and `ibm-replication`.
-These users the internal administrative accounts that manage replication, metrics, and other functions that ensure the stability of your deployment.
-The `ibm` account is the only superuser account on your deployment and is not available for you to use.
-Changes to the `ibm` and `ibm-replication` account are not advised and can disrupt the availability of your deployment.
+These users are internal administrative accounts that manage replication, metrics, and other functions that ensure the stability of your deployment.
+The `ibm` and the `ibm-replication` accounts are the only superusers on your deployment.
+A superuser account is not available for you to use.